4IceG/luci-app-sms-tool/README.md

 Works with mPCI-E and USB 3G/LTE modems.

 Works at now only read/delete sms and USSD tab.
-Other tabs are invisible ... not described ..
+Send sms tab are invisible ... not yet described ..

 ## Installation
 ``` bash